-As the Japanese government pushed ahead with its healthcare policies, the number of hospitals peaked at 10,096 in 1990 and has been trending down to 8,327 in 2019.
-Closed hospitals had on average 60 beds, and the majority likely withdrew from the market due to succession problems.
-Hospital management has also come under pressure from repeated NHI medical fee cuts.
-The cuts were especially severe in 2000-2005 and challenging for hospital management.
-Business conditions for hospitals worsened further due to the frequency of NHI medical fee revisions changing from every two years to once a year starting in 2019, the consumption tax hike from 8% to 10% in October 2019, and the burden on the healthcare system caused by the COVID-19 pandemic since 2020, and this challenging situation has persisted.
+As the Japanese government pushed forward with its healthcare policies, the number of hospitals peaked at 10,096 in 1990 and continued to decline, reaching 8,205 in 2021.
+The majority of the hospitals that closed likely exited the market due to succession issues.
+Hospital management has also faced pressure from repeated NHI medical fee cuts, with particularly severe reductions between 2000 and 2005 posing significant challenges.
+Business conditions worsened further starting in 2019, when the timing of NHI medical fee revisions changed from once every two years to once a year.
+Additional challenges included the consumption tax hike from 8% to 10% in October 2019, as well as the burden on the healthcare system from pandemic response measures and physician workstyle reforms since 2020.
+This challenging environment has persisted.